Axway/Cloud-Automation/APIM/Techlabs/EMT_step_by_step/Configure_Azure_and_Kubernetes_CLI/Readme.md

 *********************

-Information you need before you start :
+Information you need before to start :
 1. TENANT_ID                    *(ID of your Azure tenant)*
 2. SERVICE_PRINCIPAL_ID         *(ID of your Service Principal)*
 3. SERVICE_PRINCIPAL_PASSWORD   *(Password of your Service Principal)*